hyds/hds-report-exceedence/README.md

 # Phased Ratings Logic

-For each non-phased rating, the script;
+For each non-phased rating, the script takes a rating and;

 * Looks forward for the next non-phased rating and takes that rating as the end datetime for the timeseries maxmin lookup
-* Looks backward for the next non-phased rating and takes penultimate phased rating as the start datetime for the timeseries maxmin lookup
+* Looks backward for the next non-phased rating and takes second earliest phased rating as the start datetime for the timeseries maxmin lookup
 * Uses the dll to get the max & min for the phasing dates

 A phased rating is accommodated by the above procedure